listar2000/pm_ranking/docs/source/blogpost/ranking_llm_250727.md

 While the Brier score serves as our default scoring method due to its interpretability and robustness, we also make other proper scoring rules, such as the logarithmic (log) and spherical scores, availabe in the `pm_rank` package.
 The intuitive interpretation of the Brier score makes it our primary evaluation metric.

-## Money Earning: what practitioners might care about
+## Expected Return: what practitioners might care about

 In real-world prediction markets, practitioners care deeply about **actionable insights**—specifically, how much money one could earn by faithfully following an LLM’s probabilistic predictions.
 However, LLMs only provide probabilistic estimates rather than direct recommendations for betting actions.
 Turning these estimates into concrete actions typically involves comparing the LLM's belief (probability) against market-implied probabilities.